 - The underwriter issues an approval, usually with conditions needed from the buyer and the contractor.

-- Once all conditions are received, the buyer signs final loan documents.
+- Once all conditions are received, the buyer signs the final loan documents.
 The lender funds the loan.
 Part of the loan funds are put into an escrow account, which holds the money for the repairs.

-- 50% of the repair costs are issued to the contractor up front.
+- 50% of the repair costs are issued to the contractor upfront.
 The other 50% will be paid to the contractor when all work is complete.

 - The contractor has six months to complete the work.